acterglobal/a3/.changes/1450-news-action-buttons.md

-- [new] : Now users can add "Share Event" action button in news update slides
+- [new] : You can now include links to Events right into the Updates sent to your space members.
+Allowing them to easily get access and respond to any upcoming Events right from the Updates screen.